zeruhur/loner/AP01_fantasy.md

 | 5   | Magic Quiver   | Magic Arrows     | Magic Bow        | Magic Crossbow    | Magic Bolts     | Magic Handgun   |
 | 6   | Magic Scimitar | Magic battle axe | Magic greatsword | Magic morningstar | Magic warhammer | Magic mace      |

-## Genre Rules: Magic
+## Special Rule: Magic
 A character may use their Luck to cast spells.
 Each spell or magic ability has a Luck cost associated with it.
 The cost can be different depending on the spell or ability.
-When a player character wants to use a spell or magic ability, they must spend Luck from their pool.
+When a protagonist wants to use a spell or magic ability, they must spend Luck from their pool.
 Then rolls the dice to determine the outcome of the action:
 - **No and**: the spell fails and the character suffers some other negative effect.
 - **No**: the spell fails and the character loses the mana spent.
 - **No but**: the spell fails but the character doesn't lose the mana spent.
 - **Yes but**: the spell succeeds but with some negative effect or drawback.
 - **Yes**: the spell succeeds.
 - **Yes and**: the spell succeeds and the character gains additional benefits or advantages.

 Luck consumed for casting spells recharges after a rest in a safe area.
 If a Conflict takes place, Luck points will be based on the current value and reset when the Conflict is over according to the basic rules.